AllanWang/DST-Mods/Development.md

 ## Environment

 Mods are developed using Lua.
-There are some other languages that compile down to it, but they are either very different or don't have great tooling.
+There are some other languages that compile down to it ([MoonScript](https://moonscript.org/), [Fennel](https://fennel-lang.org/)), but they are either very different or don't have great tooling.
 Given that the DST source code and other examples are all in Lua, I would recommend you stick with it if you are new to all language options.
 You can see some quick samples via [learn x in y minutes](https://learnxinyminutes.com/docs/lua/).